metallurgical/codeigniter-model-pattern/README.md

  **Parameters**

- 1. `$where` = array OPTIONAL.
-Perform various where condition on single query.
+ 1. `$where` = string|array OPTIONAL.
+Sql string or Key-value paired array or Flexible where condition .Perform various where condition on single query.
 Availables where condition can be used are:
     - where :
       - `array( 'where' => [ 'id !=' => 1, 'email =' => 'emi@emi.com' ] )`
     - where_in